-Build a Mason Jar Herb Garden
+Get Fresh Herbs at Your Fingertips With a Mason Jar Herb Garden

-A Mason jar herb garden is the perfect way to get fresh herbs at your fingertips.
 With just a few supplies and a few minutes, you can plant your favorite flavors in a jar.
 You'll quickly grow a kitchen herb garden that's as hardworking as it is pretty.

 Supplies for Your DIY Herb Garden